terris91/terris91/README.md

 </h2>

 I'm **Verse**, a Coder and Editor.
 I'm on my way to becoming **Front-end Developer** or **Motion Graphics Designer**(Optional). <br>
-**Technology** and **Art** have always been my twin fascinations, driving me deep into the compelling world of design.
+**Technology** and **Art** have always been my twin fascinations, driving me deep into the compelling world of **Design**.
 I thrive on creating responsive Movie or Anime Streaming Websites (yes, I'm a Otaku.
 LOL!) and crafting eye-catching Motion Graphics Advertisements.
 (Is it strange for a CE Student to have these hobbies?)

 <details>